google/fonts/cc-by-sa/knowledge/modules/readability/lessons/how_type_influences_readability/content.md

 ![INSERT_ALT](images/readability_09.svg)

 </figure>

-[FIGCAPTION: Time to read a source impacts the way in which people read, and what they do while they read.
+<figcaption>Time to read a source impacts the way in which people read, and what they do while they read.
 Reading at-a-glance is often done alongside some other task, while reading a long form document generally requires dedication to the reading itself.
-Most reading is done opportunistically in interludes; while waiting or taking a break.]
+Most reading is done opportunistically in interludes; while waiting or taking a break.</figcaption>

 Interlude reading covers everything between glanceable and long form reading.
 There is a wide range including text messaging, navigating through headers and labels, reading some news headlines, summaries, or scanning search results.
 The motivations for this type of reading also vary widely,  and includeing learning new things, being with friends,  and finding things.